playframework/playframework/documentation/manual/working/commonGuide/database/Evolutions.md

 Evolutions are stored in your database in a table called `play_evolutions`.
 A Text column stores the actual evolution script.
 Your database probably has a 64kb size limit on a text column.
 To work around the 64kb limitation you could: manually alter the play_evolutions table structure changing the column type or (preferred) create multiple evolutions scripts less than 64kb in size.

+### Using evolutions with compile time dependency injection

+If you are using Macwire or similar for dependency injection then you can use the trait `EvolutionsComponents` to get ahold of the evolutions plugin.
+After that when your application is loaded you can call `this.applicationEvolutions.start()` to get the `Database needs evolution` screen.